hector-oviedo/healthhub/README.md

 - Ensure to review and update the Docker configurations and dependencies as per your project requirements.
 - The `envTEMPLATE` file should be copied and renamed to `.env`, filling in the necessary environment variables for your application.
-- Refer to the documentation within each directory for specific setup and usage instructions.
+- Refer to the code documentation within each file for specific setup and usage instructions.